calebjmatthews/endless-desert/concept.md

   - Clothing: Usually increases happiness
     * Ascetic's Robe: Decreases food and drink usage
   - Back: Varied effects
+  - Effect ideas: + production but - efficiency, + quality but - production/efficiency, + efficiency but - production

+Cooking:
+  - Any combination of five ingredients can be selected, quality is a sum of ingredient quality + a multiplier for the dish
+  - Several things can be used as a main ingredient: Lentils, Meat, Fish, Onion, Dates
+  - Soup = Ingredient + Water
+  - Stew = Ingredient + Milk + Water
+  - Pie = Ingredient + Wheat + Water
+  - Bread = Wheat + Water
+  - Omelet = Ingredient + Egg + Water
+  - Cake = Ingredient + Wheat + Milk + Egg + Water
+  - Oil and spice can be added to any recipe to increase quality
+  - Adjectives come from a spice used in the dish (or oil), then the main ingredient used in the dish.
+"Plain" is used if there is no spice or oil.
+"Spiced" is used if there is more than one spice.
+For example, Lentils + Water + Olive Oil = "Rich Lentil Soup", Fish + Wheat + Water + Peppercorns = "Peppered Fish Pie", Onion + Egg + Water = "Plain Onion Omelet"

 Tabs:
   - Map, showing locations of each building and the river running through the middle